mmistakes/mm-github-pages-starter/_posts/2013-06-18-Virtualization-on-Linux.md

 ---
-title: "Virtualization on Linux"
+title: Virtualization on Linux
 date: 2013-06-18 12:12
 categories:
-- virtualization
+- Linux
-- linux
+- Virtualization

 ---
 It is interesting that so many virtualization solutions either *use* or *start-out using* Linux as their base.

 Xen uses Linux for Dom0 and VMware's original ESX used Linux as the Service Console...